'Nosey Bob' Howard

 Robert Rice Howard (known as "Nosey Bob" Howard) (c.
 March 1832 - 3 February 1906) was an Australian executioner.
 He was employed as a hangman for the colony of New South Wales from 1875, initially as an assistant hangman.
 Howard held the position of senior executioner from 1877 until he retired in 1904.
 Throughout a career spanning twenty-eight years, Robert Howard assisted or supervised the execution of sixty-two persons in New South Wales.
 Howard had a facial disfigurement, resulting in the loss of his nose, that occurred while working as a cabman in the mid-1870s.
 His missing nose and lengthy high-profile career as an executioner led to him being generally known, in newspapers and common parlance, as 'Nosey Bob'.

 Biography

 Early life

-Robert Rice Howard was born in about March 1832 in the village of Marham in county Norfolk, England, to Henry Howard and Mary Ann (née Rice).
+Robert Rice Howard was born in about March 1832 in the village of Marham in Norfolk, England, to Henry Howard and Mary Ann (née Rice).
 His father worked as a coachman and Robert followed in his father's profession.

 Howard later claimed to be related, "in a very distant way", to the Duke of Norfolk, and had "running in his veins 'all the blood of all the Howards'".